rforssen.net / iot / app

 Logs

-crash.txt app.py Full Python traceback from last unhandled exception in run().
+crash.txtapp.py Full Python traceback from the most recent unhandled exception in run().
 Overwritten on each crash.
+Absent if no crash has occurred.

 curl http://<device-ip>/logs/platform_log.txt?lines=30